vrepetskyi/extras/HackYeah2022/README.md

 ## First concept

-A concept of an interactive educational app created by on the way to Kraków:
+Created by me on the way to Kraków.

+An interactive educational app about waste segregation.
+Its features should've included:
+- basic guides on the topic
+- advanced search on waste types (sometimes it is really difficult to decide which bin to throw it in)
+- AR and Computer Vision usage for waste classification based on a video stream

 ![image](https://user-images.githubusercontent.com/31629500/202925920-b1fbe932-f106-49c4-a6db-227abdc9de24.png)

-## Final result
+## The submission

 A fullstack Tinder-like application for peole who want to:
 - get rid of their old staff easily